 At Friends Academy, students engage in the widest variety of arts offered by any school on Long Island, discovering their passions, finding their voices, and exploring their identities in programs built for success.

-– Tracey Foster, Director of Arts
+– Andrew Geha, Director of Theater

 At Friends Academy, our youngest music students begin by learning how to sing, listen, and use rhythm in their earliest classes as they grow their abilities to sophisticated large ensemble and solo performances in their Upper School years.
 Our faculty follow National Standards in small and large group lessons and many of our NYSSMA students are selected to attend All-County, All-State, as well as All-Eastern.
 By harmonizing individual ability with community values, our students are able to contribute beautiful vibrations to the world.

 The Visual Arts at Friends Academy are designed to help students explore their identity and creative expression through visual language.
 Students are scaffolded through curriculum that is designed to support idea development, art appreciation, and skill-based learning from Early Childhood through to our most advanced students.
 Students are challenged to push themselves out of their comfort zones by using a variety of cultural and stylistic inspirations to figure out just where they fit in the community and the world.